cryostatio/cryostat-legacy/README.md

 configured port.
 As noted above, the final caveat is that in non-Kube deployments, port 9091 is expected for automatic port-scanning target discovery.

+## ARCHIVING RECORDINGS

+`container-jfr` supports a concept of "archiving" recordings.
+This simply means taking the contents of a recording at a point in time and saving these contents to a file local to the `container-jfr` process (as opposed to "active" recordings, which exist within the memory of the JVM target and continue to grow over time).
+To enable `container-jfr` archive support ensure that the directory `/flightrecordings` exists and has appropriate permissions. `container-jfr` will automatically detect this path and enable related functionality. `run.sh` has an example of a `tmpfs` volume being mounted to this path and enabling the archive functionality.

 ## SECURING COMMUNICATION CHANNELS
 `container-jfr` can be optionally configured to secure HTTP and WebSocket traffics end-to-end with SSL/TLS.